A modern Modbus toolkit.

-Diagnose, debug, commission and document any Modbus device with a tool that doesn't look or feel like it was written in 2004.
-Client, server simulator, network scanner, live dashboard and Python scripting - one application.
+Diagnose, debug, commission and document any Modbus TCP device with a tool that doesn't look or feel like it was written in 2004.
+Client, server simulator, network scanner, traffic analyser and Python scripting - one application.

 Highlighted orders decode to a plausible value - click to apply.